stolostron/rhacm-docs/_pages/gen_availability_tasks.md

 These directions walk you through preparing for the release and tasks for GA day.
 Ideally this is done by a strategist/architect or a lead with a big-picture view of the doc, but as long as a teammate has rights, they can go through these procedures.

 Note: It is best to have a story for release prep and the linked issues.
-It is also best to have a story for the matrix, with cross-squad issues linked.
+It is also best to have a story for the matrix, with cross-squad issues for the team linked.
+[Example](https://issues.redhat.com/browse/ACM-20503)

 - [Prerequisites](#prerequisites)
 - [Tasks to complete early staging](#tasks-to-complete-early-staging)